Lowclouds/logtag/README.md

 ## What nasty things are happening here?

 ### LogTag.init(optional_config)
 Well, if you're a purist, we can still get along, but you might not be all that happy about this.
 LogTag.init(), by default, will put two properties into the global namespace, '**LogTag**', and '**puts**'.
-Not only that, but they will be **immutable constants**, but enumerable.
-That's the only way you'll be able to see them from the console.
-You can import LogTag into each file that uses it, but LogTag.init() should only be called once in your app.
+These will be **immutable, enumerable constants**.
+Inserting them in the global scope is the only way you'll be able to access them from the console.

+LogTag.init() should only be called once in your app.
 This is because every method is static and there is only one set of tags for the entire app.

 **optional_config** is an object with the following possibilities: